Lynching of Richard Dickerson: Aftermath

 The coroner gave his ruling after an autopsy.
 He stated, "I am unable to determine the direct cause of death..."

-Albert Loback and George Hill were later arrested for leading the mob.
+Albert Lobeck and George Hill were later arrested for leading the mob.
 They were each charged with malicious destruction of property.

-By 16 March Anna Corbin (the woman who was shot by Dickerson) filed a $5000 lawsuit against the city for Dickerson's lynching.
+By March 16, Anna Corbin (the woman who was shot by Dickerson) filed a $5000 lawsuit against the city for Dickerson's lynching.

-In the summer of 1904, Several National Guard officers faced court-martial for failing to act on their own initiative to mobilize their units in response to the rioting.
-They were prosecuted by judge advocate Edward Vollrath, an attorney and regimental commander, but successfully argued that in the absence of activation orders from the governor, they were under no obligation to order their soldiers to act.
+In the summer of 1904, several Ohio National Guard officers faced court-martial for failing to act on their own initiative to mobilize their units in response to the rioting.
+Judge advocate Edward Vollrath, an attorney and regimental commander, prosecuted the case.
+However, the plaintiffs successfully argued that in the absence of activation orders from the governor, they were under no obligation to order their soldiers to act.